-I was introduced to a pasta called Orzo by Marie.
-In a clever little dish that makes you delighted to believe that simplicity and fresh ingredients are the key to a good meal, Orzo means 'barley' in Italian, and these tiny 'barley' shaped pasta shapes combine perfectly in a summer salad.
-Tossed together with caramelised vegetables and a sharp lemon dressing, we had it with roast chicken and stuffed herb tomatoes.
+Orzo means 'barley' in Italian, and these tiny 'barley' shaped pasta shapes combine perfectly in a summer salad.
+Tossed together with caramelised vegetables and a sharp lemon dressing, it's brilliant with roast chicken and stuffed herb tomatoes.
 It looked amazing and tasted even better, one of those dishes that you will always keep up your sleeve in the knowledge that it will impress.
 It is also a dish that will improve with a few hours rest to allow the flavours to develop, and perfect for cold leftover roasts.
-So Marie, if you are reading this, time to start believing one thing - you know how to cook!
-Thanks for the Orzo xxx

 Orzo with Roasted Vegetables

 1 aubergine, diced

 1 red onion, sliced into chunks

 250g Orzo pasta

 1 - Pre-heat the oven to GM6, 200 degrees C.